Wagering Guide

 Early foot: Good speed at the start of a race.

-Entry: Two or more horses representing the same owner or trained by the same person and running together as a single betting entity.
+Entry: Two or more horses representing the same owner or trainer, running together as a single betting entity.

 F

-Fast: The preferred rating for the dirt racing surface; at its best, it is dry, firm and even.
+Fast: The preferred dirt surface rating — dry, firm and even.

 Filly: A female horse younger than 5 years old.

-Foal: A baby horse, also called a suckling; a horse is a foal from the time it is born until it is weaned from its mother.
+Foal: A baby horse from birth until weaned from its mother.

 Furlong: An eighth of a mile.